saferpay/jsonapi/texts/ChapterPaymentPage.md

 # <a name="ChapterPaymentPage"></a>Payment Page

-The Payment Page Interface provides a simple integration of Saferpay without the need to implement a user interface for card data entry (the 'eCommerce' Saferpay license).
-You will get a redirect link to our payment page.
+The Payment Page Interface provides a simple and easy integration of Saferpay into your web shop, mobile app or other applications without the need to implement a user interface for card data entry.
+The Saferpay Payment Page can be used with a Saferpay eCommerce license as well as with a Saferpay business license.
+It allows the processing of all <a target="_blank" href="https://saferpay.github.io/sndbx/index.html#paymentmethods">payment methods</a> that are available with Saferpay.
+Once integrated, more payment methods can be activated at any time and without major adjustments.

 ## <a name="ChapterPaymentPageFlow"></a> Payment Flow with the Payment Page